 Clearly explain to them the advantages of making small investment decisions, which will grow and increase their money.

 Teach your child to calculate the exact money while buying things.
-They should be able to calculate and take back the balance amount of buying things.
-Teach them to buy small groceries by giving them money and asking them to bring the balance money.
-This will give them self-confidence, increase their mathematical capabilities and they will be well informed against cheating.
-If your children are good at maths then they will easily find out the difference and it will be difficult to cheat them.
+They should be able to calculate and take back the balance amount after buying things.
+Teach them to buy small groceries by giving them money and asking them to bring back the balance money.
+This will give them self-confidence, increase their mathematical capabilities and they will become well informed against cheating.
+If your children are good at maths, then they will easily find out the difference and it will be difficult for anyone to cheat them.

 Some easy money saving skills are listed below –

 Children below 5 years

 - Teach them the importance and also the difference between coins and rupees.

 - You cannot get everything that you want.

 - Make your own budget which includes your spending, saving and giving.

 - Work for getting things that you want and focus on getting only one thing at a time.